 Casdoor

-Casdoor is an Identity Access Management (IAM) platform with a web interface that supports OAuth 2.0, Google Workspace, Active Directory, and Kerberos.
-These IAM capabilities can help users with network security use cases.
+Casdoor is an Identity Access Management (IAM) platform with a web interface supporting OAuth 2.0, Google Workspace, Active Directory, and Kerberos.

 Figure 1: Illustration of authentication through communication